HexOneProtocol/protocol-v1/docs/hex-one-vault.md

 function borrow(uint256 _amount, uint256 _stakeId) external;
 ```

+Allow user to mint `HEX1` based on the current spot price in dollars of their underlying HEX stake.

 * Emits [Borrowed](#borrowed).

 ### liquidate
 ```solidity
 function liquidate(address _depositor, uint256 _stakeId) external returns (uint256 hexAmount);
 ```

+Anyone can pay back `HEX1` to claim the underlying `HEX` + yield.
+Deposits are only liquidatable if `GRACE_PERIOD` has passed after the underlying HEX stake has matured.

 * Emits [Liquidated](#liquidated).